MaryamLarki/WebsitePractice/README.md

 # WebsitePractice

 "Simple-Website" was my first one page website, created during learning CSS basics.
-It is designed for viewport with max 760px. so be careful!
+It is designed for max-viewport=760px. so be careful!

-I'm currently working on "unsplashGallery", so wait for it. :)
+"unsplashGallery" was my css grid practice, and it isn't designed for mobile and small viewports.

 Thanks for watching...